codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 1. Sign up for an account on the [Genymotion Website](https://cloud.genymotion.com/page/customer/login/?next=/)
 2. (Mac or Linux) Install [VirtualBox 5.0](https://www.virtualbox.org/wiki/Downloads), a powerful free virtualization software for Genymotion to run.
-3. [Download Genymotion Emulator v2.5.2 or higher](https://cloud.genymotion.com/page/launchpad/download/) for your platform.  **Note**: There is an issue with Genymotion v2.5.1 for VirtualBox 5.0 versions.
+3. [Download Genymotion Emulator v2.5.2 or higher](https://cloud.genymotion.com/page/launchpad/download/) for your platform.  **Note**: There is an incompatibility issue with Genymotion v2.5.1 for VirtualBox 4.3.28 and higher versions.
 4. Install the Genymotion Emulator
   * Windows: Run the MSI installer
   * Mac: Open the dmg and drag both apps to Applications directory